jan-janssen/pyiron-publication-template/README.md

 ### notebooks
 The notebooks folder contains one or more jupyter notebooks.
 These notebooks are executed during the unit tests and included in the website for easy readablity.

-### binder
+### conda environment
-The binder folder includes the `environment.yml` file which defines the conda environment required to execute the notebooks in the `notebooks` folder.
+The conda environment is defined in the `environment.yml` file.
+It is used to execute the notebooks in the `notebooks` folder.
 An existing environment can be exported using `conda env export > environment.yml` but it is recommended to reduce the environment to the minimal requirements as a large environment is less performant.

 ### calculation
 The `calculation` folder includes previous calculation results which are published with in this repository.
 In this example the calculation were created using: